TSDWDemon/AndroidProjects/README.md

-Switch From Main to Master line where the actual code is pushed
+Switch From Main to Master branch where the actual code is pushed